Pakistan's top court resumes hearing on PM Khan's bid to stay on | Law-Order

 - Pakistan

-Pakistan's top court resumed deliberations on Tuesday about the legality of Prime Minister Imran Khan's attempt to block an opposition bid to oust him, a dispute that has led to political turmoil in the nuclear-armed country.
+Pakistan's Supreme Court resumed a hearing on Tuesday to decide the legality of Prime Minister Imran Khan's attempt to block an opposition bid to oust him, a dispute that has led to political turmoil in the nuclear-armed country.
 Former cricket star Khan lost his parliamentary majority last week and had been facing a no-confidence vote tabled by a united opposition that he was expected to lose on Sunday.

 The opposition has challenged Khan's decision in a legal case in the Supreme Court that began on Monday.
 The court reconvened about noon (0700 GMT) on Tuesday, with politicians from Khan's party and the opposition among those in a crowded courtroom.
 The panel of five judges hearing arguments has not said when it might give a ruling.